Basics of the Medicare Advantage Plan

 This can be a more flexible option for many people because you can tailor your coverage to your exact needs and budgets.

-What is the highest rated Medicare Advantage plan?
+What is the highest-rated Medicare Advantage plan?

-Recently US News and World Report complied the list of top companies for Medicare Advantage per state.
+Recently US News and World Report compiled the list of top companies for Medicare Advantage per state.
 This link will go through the methodology they used to determine rankings.
 Depending on your state, you will find companies such as Cigna, Kaiser Permanente, Careplus, and UnitedHealthcare, etc.

 Is Original Medicare better than an Advantage Plan?